 We process visual input 60,000 times faster (external link) than text.

 Use graphics and third-party evidence to support your argument.

 Principle of Reciprocity

 The principle of reciprocity (external link) states that we feel compelled to repay what we have received from others.

 We see this aspect of social psychology at work every day from companies and people who are trying to win us over.

 Have you ever felt a bit obligated to buy a product at your favorite grocery store after someone gave you a free sample?

-Free offers provide companies an opportunity to build a relationship with you, and also to make you feel indebted.
+Free offers allow companies to build a relationship with you and make you feel indebted.
 The reciprocity principle is an equally compelling way to make a written argument.

 Give your readers something.

 Have you ever watched a movie preview that motivated you enough to buy the $10 ticket and overpriced snacks and then discover you’d already seen the best parts when you watched the trailer?
 Or read a book that promised a great mystery only to realize you figured it out halfway through?